CityOfEscondido/Visual-Studio-Code-SQR/README.md

 ## Current Features

 Syntax highlighting and code snippets.
+Please visit the [Snippets Wiki Page](https://github.com/CityOfEscondido/Visual-Studio-Code-SQR/wiki/Snippets-Documentation) for documentation of the SQR snippet shortuts you can take advantage of through IntelliSense in VSC.

 ## Known Issues
 1. Not all built-in SQR functions are included in syntax highlighting.